 Doctors and hospitals require up-front payment before commencing treatment.
 In the event of a serious accident or illness, medical evacuation to a destination with appropriate facilities may be necessary.
 The cost of medical evacuation could be considerable.

 Travel in forested areas brings the risk of exposure to tick-borne encephalitis and other tick-borne diseases.
 Ticks are common from spring to autumn.
+H1N1 (swine flu) has been reported in Lithuania and can be managed by an annual seasonal influenza vaccine.
+See our infectious diseases page for more information.

 Where to get help